NYCPlanning/labs-geojson2mvt/README.md

 #geojson2mvt
 Cuts a file pyramid of static vector tiles (.mvt) from a geojson file

+#Why
+We are using mapboxGL in [The Capital Planning Platform](http://capitalplanning.nyc.gov), and needed an alternative to downloading large static data files for local rendering on the map.
+We didn't want to put them into a service that would require $ and maintenance, so static vector tiles seemed like a useful alternative for data that will not change very often.

 ##How to Use
 Install
 `npm install geojson2mvt`